Table Of Contents

 Hardware is physical equipment that can be stored anywhere and is used to connect computing machines to a cloud.

-Hardware components include servers, power supplies, memory and storage, processing units, and more — all of which play an important role in providing services, information, and security to businesses and individuals.
+Hardware components include servers, power supplies, memory and storage, processing units, and more.
+These play important roles in providing services, information, and security to businesses and individuals.

 Virtualization

 Virtualization is the process of creating a virtual version of a physical machine.
-It is used to create an abstracted machine layer that allows multiple virtual machines to run on a single physical machine.
-This helps to reduce hardware costs, improve scalability, and provide better security.
+It creates an abstracted machine layer that allows multiple virtual machines to run on a single physical machine.
+This helps reduce hardware costs, improve scalability, and provide better security.

 Storage

-Cloud storage is a type of data storage that enables businesses and individuals to store, edit, backup, and share their data online.
-It can also be more secure, accessible from anywhere with an internet connection, and cheaper than traditional data storage methods.
+Cloud storage enables businesses and individuals to store, edit, backup, and share data online.
+It is also more secure, accessible from anywhere with an internet connection, and cheaper than traditional data storage methods.

 Cloud storage comes in three main forms.

-- Block Storage – A type of technology that stores data in blocks, which are fixed-size units of data.
-Block storage is used for storing data that is accessed randomly, such as operating system files, database files, and application files.
+• Block Storage: A type of technology that stores data in blocks, which are fixed-size data units.
+Block storage stores data accessed randomly, such as operating systems, databases, and application files.

 Network

-A network in cloud computing is a cluster of interconnected computers and devices that are used to share resources and data.
+A network in cloud computing is a cluster of interconnected computers and devices that share resources and data.
 Cloud networks can be private, public, or hybrid.

 Cloud Infrastructure Vs. Cloud Architecture

-Although cloud architecture and cloud infrastructure are often used interchangeably, they differ in several key ways.
+Although cloud architecture and infrastructure are often used interchangeably, they differ in several ways.

 Cloud architecture refers to the overall design of a cloud computing environment, including the hardware, software, and networking components.
 It also describes the processes and procedures for managing and operating the cloud environment.